isomerpages/nlb-biblioasia/_oct-to-dec-2011/More Than Just a Flower: The Orchid’s Manifold Faces.md

 [^44]: [_The Straits Times_](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19521213-1.2.91), 13 Dec 1952, p.
 6.

-[^45]: The four hectare garden has close to 50,000 orchids, including more than 100 varieties dating back more than 40 years.
-It has moved out of the Mandai premise in 2011 because the plot of land will become part of a 35 hectare tourist attraction.
+[^45]: The four-hectare garden has close to 50,000 orchids including more than 100 varieties that date back more than 40 years.
+It has moved out of the Mandai premises in 2011 because the plot of land will become part of a 35-hectare tourist attraction.
 (Source: Ee, Jamie Wen Wei.
 [Mandai Orchid Garden to move to Kranji](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes20110101-1.2.38.12). _The Straits Times_, 1 Jan 2011, p.
 9.)

 [^46]: [Demand for blooms from S’pore is growing](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19660305-1.2.27). _The Straits Times_, 5 Mar 1966, p.
 4.